gomobile/sample-9-patch-splash-screen/README.md

 License Information Follows
 ---------------------------
-Copyright (c) 2014, Intel Corporation.
+Copyright © 2012-2015, Intel Corporation.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: